stackrox/stackrox/scanner/decisions/0005-scannerv4-read-cvss-data.md

 Changing from the NVD JSON feed to the NVD CVE API also give us the conveniences of no need to filter out data without valid CVSS V3 metrics, as mentioned above.

 Following this modification, Central will no longer have a dependency on Claircore.
 The Claircore enricher will be used in Scanner V4, which adopts Claircore as its primary scanning engine by design.

+Given that we will terminate the workflow in the event of incomplete data, there may be a delay of several hours before we can acquire the most updated data bundle.
+However, should such a workflow termination occur, the team will be promptly notified.

 Per the NVD's documentation (https://nvd.nist.gov/developers/vulnerabilities), the NVD CVE API omits CVSS v3 vector strings with a 'NONE' severity.
 This ensures we only obtain data bearing valid CVSS V3 metrics.